Fallout 76 Camping Guide – How to Build, Best Locations

 Camping Components

 You should always keep a lookout for items like wood, concrete, copper, oil, screws, gears and steel.
 These are the most used components for building objects in your camp.
-More difficult to obtain crafting components include aluminum, circuits, springs, glass, ceramic, plastic and cloth.
-The rarest components include asbestos, fiberglass, nuclear material, lead and fiber optics.
+More difficult-to-obtain crafting components include aluminum, circuits, springs, glass, ceramic, plastic, and cloth.
+The rarest components include asbestos, fiberglass, nuclear material, lead, and fiber optics.

 Make sure that you always have a good supply of these resources at hand because you will need plenty of crafting components while expanding or adding new objects in your camp.
-If you not careful with your components, you will end up with incomplete resources while building the last building of your camp.
+If you are not careful with your components, you will end up with incomplete resources while building the last building of your camp.

 Apart from collecting crafting components, you will also need to find and collect plans for more advanced buildings and objects before you can build them in your camp.
 Initially, you will only have the plans for building the initial survival objects in your camp.
 So you must keep your eyes peeled for more plans as well as you explore the wastelands.